iflowfor8hours/6112884-pro-micro-controller/README.markdown

 To get up and running on linux, you'll need a few dependencies.
 Namely the avr-gcc toolchain, and some other stuff.

-`sudo apt-get install apt-get flex byacc bison gcc libusb libusb-dev libc6-dev avrdude libusb-0.1-4:i386`
+`sudo apt-get install flex byacc bison gcc libusb-1.0-0-dev libusb-dev libc6-dev avrdude libusb-0.1-4:i386`

 There are probably a bunch of usb-related libraries that I missed there as well.
 Things will balk when they need them.
 I have been programming different microcontrollers on the same machine for a while so I don't know what else is really required on a clean machine at this point.
 The killer one is that i386 libusb library, it's needed to put the pro micro into bootstrap mode.